sherpanuren/my_portfolio/README.txt

 # 👋 Nuren Sherpa – Personal Portfolio Website

-Welcome to **Nuren Sherpa**, my personal portfolio website built to showcase my journey as an aspiring **ICT Project Manager** with a background in Computer Engineering.
+Welcome to my personal portfolio website built to showcase my journey as an aspiring **ICT Project Manager** with a background in Computer Engineering.

 This site reflects my transition from hands-on technical work to managing impactful digital projects, especially in the Nepali tech ecosystem.